WowDevTools/libwarcraft/README.md

 The following formats are still in progress, and may not work as intended (or at all):
 * MDX (Partial Read, Wrath of the Lich King.
 No animation data exposed, but it's being read internally.)
 * WMO (Stubbed)
-* ADT (Azeroth Terrain Data).
+* ADT (Areadata Tile).
 Near-full read support, up to and including Wrath of the Lich King.

 The following formats are not implemented yet:
 * WDT (World Data Tables)